-Service is highly valued since it is intricately involved in improving the human condition.
-Service, as a category of professional work, is broad and varied and depends on the nature of the programs and services in the school.
-Regardless, the faculty member must provide evidence of satisfactory service activity in a meaningful combination of the following three service categories consistent with the values and expectations of the School of Population Health.
+Service is highly valued within the SSJ since it is intricately involved in improving the human condition.
+Service, as a category of professional work, is broad and varied and depends on the nature of the programs and services in each school.
+Regardless, the faculty member must provide evidence of satisfactory service activity in a meaningful combination of the following three service categories, consistent with the values and expectations the SSJ.